Chain of Summaries: Summarization Through Iterative Questioning: Experimental Setup

 \subsection{Datasets}

 To directly assess our primary objective of creating summaries maximally useful for downstream QA tasks, we selected standard QA datasets.
 By testing question-answering using only the summary, we measure information density and utility.
-Our evaluation uses TriviaQA \cite{2017arXivtriviaqa}, TruthfulQA \cite{lin2022truthfulqameasuringmodelsmimic}, and SQUAD v1.1 \cite{rajpurkar-etal-2016-squad}.
+Our evaluation uses TriviaQA \cite{2017arXivtriviaqa}, TruthfulQA \cite{lin2022truthfulqameasuringmodelsmimic}, and SQuAD v1.1 \cite{rajpurkar-etal-2016-squad}.
+We repurpose these datasets by extracting (document, question, answer) triples.
+This allows us to test if the summary retains enough information to answer the questions, replacing standard reading comprehension tests.
 To ensure a valid evaluation of our iterative approach, we select documents containing at least three test questions, providing sufficient representation to assess performance across iterations.
+All compared methods receive identical (document, question, answer) triples, ensuring fair evaluation.